learn-the-web/topics/image-formats/index.md

 Favicons are a great way to include your brand in the tab of the browser.
 They also often show up when you bookmark sites.

+There are different file formats needed to make favicons:

+1. `.ico` — used in the tab and a few other places
+2. `.png` — used in more specialized places like bookmarks

+### Making an ICO file

+The first step in creating the ICO file is making a few different PNGs because an ICO file is actually multiple images inside a single file. *Don’t forget to smush those PNGs.*

+**PNG dimensions for ICO**: 16×16, 32×32 & 48×48.

+#### Converting PNGs to ICO

+You need a special application to create the `.ico` file because Photoshop cannot.
+I like to use [Icon Slate](http://www.kodlian.com/apps/icon-slate), but [X Icon Editor](http://xiconeditor.com/) also works okay.

+After you’ve converted to the ICO, trash the PNG files—it’s the ICO we need.

+**Make sure this file is always named `favicon.ico`.**

+#### Placing the the ICO file

-It’s suggested to put the favicon right into the root of your website, `http://domain.ca/favicon.ico`, because browsers will look for it there by default.
+It’s suggested you put the favicon right in the root of your website, `http://domain.ca/favicon.ico`, because browsers will look for it there by default.

 If, for some reason, you can’t put it there you can use the `<link>` tag to include it.